Many-Body Perturbation Theory for Driven Dissipative Quasiparticle Flows and Fluctuations: Feynman Rules

-{B\arabic{equation}} In the main text, we stated both the particle fluctuation and flow lines can be written in the simple form (\ref{eq:vee_1}).
+{A\arabic{equation}} In the main text, we stated both the particle fluctuation and flow lines can be written in the simple form (\ref{eq:vee_1}).
+These `forward' and `backward' functions are central to the two new Feynman rules (\ref{feynman_rule1}) and (\ref{feynman_rule2}).
 Here we provide the form of each of the three constituent functions for both lines, where $-$ and $+$ represent the forward and backward branch of the contour